tomas-jonmundsson/fpga-multi-electrode-array/README.md

 ## Overview
 Designed and built an FPGA-based multi-electrode array (MEA) enabling spatially superior cardiac organoid imaging under radiation conditions, developed in collaboration with the Westmead Cardiology Department.

-Standard MEA systems are limited in their spatial resolution when imaging cardiac organoids under radiation.
-This project aimed to overcome those limitations through custom FPGA-based signal acquisition and processing.
+Standard MEA systems are limited in their spatial resolution when imaging cardiac organoids.
+This project aimed to overcome those limitations through a logic-gated multiplexing architecture implemented on the FPGA, enabling recordings across multiple MEA plates without signal degradation.

 ## My Role
 - Led a 7-person interdisciplinary engineering team as project coordinator
 - Solely responsible for interdepartmental communication between the engineering team and Westmead clinical stakeholders
-- Coordinated all meetings and maintained project documentation throughout the lifecycle

 ## Technical Areas
 - FPGA systems design